dgraph-io/badger/README.md

 * [vxdb](https://github.com/vitalvas/vxdb) - Simple schema-less Key-Value NoSQL database with simplest API interface.
 * [Opacity](https://github.com/opacity/storage-node) - Backend implementation for the Opacity storage project
 * [Vephar](https://github.com/vaccovecrana/vephar) - A minimal key/value store using hashicorp-raft for cluster coordination and Badger for data storage.
+* [gowarcserver](https://github.com/nlnwa/gowarcserver) - Open-source server for warc files.
+Can be used in conjunction with pywb
+* [flow-go](https://github.com/onflow/flow-go) - A fast, secure, and developer-friendly blockchain built to support the next generation of games, apps and the digital assets that power them.
+* [Wrgl](https://www.wrgl.co) - A data version control system that works like Git but specialized to store and diff CSV.

 If you are using Badger in a project please send a pull request to add it to the list.